 - Bank Book - Bank Book is also a subsidiary book similar to cash book which records all the receipts and payments made through the bank.
 It is also known as Bank Journal.

-- Bank Reconciliation Statement - A Bank Reconciliation Statement is a document that reconciles the bank transactions with our financial records.
+- Bank Reconciliation - A Bank Reconciliation Statement is a document that reconciles the bank transactions with our financial records.
 It helps us to find/resolve any discrepancy.

-- Break-Even Point (BEP) - Break-Even Point means to calculate financial feasibility for launching a new product or starting new ventures.
+- Break-Even Point - Break-Even Point means to calculate financial feasibility for launching a new product or starting new ventures.

 - Budget Statement - Budget is an estimate of revenues and expenses predefined for a specified period.
 It reflects company's future financial conditions and helps to achieve financial goals.